ARMmbed/sal-iface-6lowpan/test/nanostack_tcp/README.md

     (gdb) c
     ```

-5. The output in the serial emulator window should look like in step 10 above.
+5. The output in the serial terminal emulator displays trace messages.